GuyRens/NirSiteProbe_to_dotNIRS/README.txt

 Please note that this software runs for a template brain as anatomical landmarks are hardcoded.

 In case of questions/issues feel free to reach out either over GitHub or over e-mail (grens@uwo.ca)

+These files may be removed and shared in the foreseeable future through another GitHub from my institution (Brain and Mind Institute; Western University)